 Some states call a prenuptial agreement an "antenuptial agreement," while others call it a "premarital agreement."
-A contract made during marriage is called a "postnuptial" agreement.
+A contract made during the marriage is called a "postnuptial" agreement.
 A prenuptial agreement is also called an "antenuptial agreement."

 Some people want a prenuptial agreement for the following reasons:

 - Transfer separate property to children from previous marriages.
-In order to provide for their children when they die, a couple with children from prior marriages may use a prenuptial agreement to define what will happen to their property when they die.
+To provide for their children when they die, a couple with children from prior marriages may use a prenuptial agreement to define what will happen to their property when they die.
 Without a prenuptial agreement, a surviving spouse may be entitled to claim a large portion of the other spouse's property, leaving a smaller inheritance for the children.

 - Make sure financial responsibilities are clear.
-Families with or without children, whether wealthy or not, may simply wish to clarify their financial rights and responsibilities during marriage.
+Families with or without children, whether wealthy or not, may wish to clarify their financial rights and responsibilities during marriage.

 Weighing Your Options